OnniSaarni/SPT-Fika-Docker-Guide/README.md

 cd containers
 ```

-Now we're going to create a new directories for our Fika Dockerfile and Fika SPT server and navigate to the Dockerfile directory.
+Now we're going to create new directories for our Fika Dockerfile and Fika SPT server and navigate to the Dockerfile directory.

 You can do this with:

 ```